mumoshu/helmfile-gitops/PITCHME.md

 https://github.com/brigadecore/brigade

 ---
-@title[Example Pipeline]
+@title[Example Solution]

-## Example Pipeline
+## Example Solution

 - [brigade](https://github.com/brigadecore/brigade)(an open, event-driven K8s scripting platform) as an universal workflow engine that runs both CI and GitOps/CD pipelines

-- [helmfile](https://github.com/roboll/helmfile) to declaratively manage all the apps on K8s
+- [helmfile](https://github.com/roboll/helmfile) to declaratively manage all the apps on K8s. **Use whatever you like tho.**
-- [variant](https://github.com/mumoshu/variant) as a task runner.
-Alternatively use `make` or whatever.

-The only dependencies are GitHub and Kubernetes
+---
+@title[Recipe]

+## Recipe

+1. Write the desired state of your cluster
+2. Edit & develop locally
+3. Push Git commit
+4. CI: Test on PR
+5. CD: Apply on commit to `master`

 ---
 @title[Install]